Is it Whiskey or Whisky? The Age-Old Spelling Debate.

 • 1/2 lemon (juiced)

-• 1 cup hot water or tea (such as chamomile or ginger tea)
+• 1 cup hot water or tea (chamomile or ginger tea works well)

 Instructions:

-1. Boil water and pour it into a mug.
+1. Boil the water and pour it into a mug.

 2. Stir in honey and lemon juice until fully dissolved.